 - The Contract for Services is to provide PMHNP services at the Marion County Psychiatric Crisis Center (PCC) for two years;

 - The contract is for a not-to-exceed amount of \$480,000;

 - The PMHNP is an advanced practice registered nurse that specializes in providing mental health services to clients;

 - A PMHNP provides some of the following:

 - Assessment and diagnosis:

 - Assesses individuals to determine the following:

 - Psychiatric disorders;

-- Substance abuse issues: and
+- Substance abuse issues; and

 - Mental health illnesses.

 - Evaluates symptoms and medical history;

-- o Conducts thorough assessments to diagnosis conditions;
+- Conducts thorough assessments to diagnosis conditions;

-- o Creates personalized treatment plans including:
+- Creates personalized treatment plans including:

 - Prescribing medications;

 - Recommending therapy; and

 - Coordinating care with other healthcare providers.

-- o Provides therapeutic interventions; and
+- Provides therapeutic interventions; and

 - Collaborates with other specialists and professionals to provide comprehensive care.

 - A PMHNP works in the following settings:

 - Hospitals;

 - o Clinics;

-- o Private practices; and
+- Private practices; and

-- o Community mental health centers.
+- Community mental health centers.

 - Ms. Liebman will work with a multi-disciplinary team at PCC;

 - Ms. Liebman will collaborate with staff on:

-- o Treatment plans;
+- Treatment plans;

-- o Medicine prescriptions; and
+- Medicine prescriptions; and

-- o Consultations.
+- Consultations.

 - Service hours include weekends and late day appointments to accommodate clients; and

 - Ms. Liebman has experience working in a crisis setting.

-- Commissioner Bethell expressed the following: - o She appreciates Ms. Liebman's flexibility with her schedule; - o Psychiatric Mental Health Nurse Practitioner (PMHNP) services are costly; and - o The is an important expense as the state has challenges with their processes. - Commissioner Willis thanked Ms. Stone for all the work that she does: - O There are a lot of people in need of help.
+- Commissioner Bethell expressed the following: - She appreciates Ms. Liebman's flexibility with her schedule; - Psychiatric Mental Health Nurse Practitioner (PMHNP) services are costly; and - The is an important expense as the state has challenges with their processes. - Commissioner Willis thanked Ms. Stone for all the work that she does: - There are a lot of people in need of help.